docentDavid/front-end-development/README.md

 ## What We Are Going To Do

 - Take a look at the initial HTML website
-- Create a default Next.js project
+- Create a default Next.js project (with TypeScript & Tailwind)
 - Browse therough the folders and pages and explain what they do
 - Create a Next.js version of the initials HTML website
 - Create components